larshp/abapOpenChecks/README.md

 ```

 ### CHECK_02 - EXIT outside of loop
-It is recommended only EXIT inside loops, use RETURN instead
+Only use EXIT inside loops, use RETURN to end current processing block

+### CHECK_03 - TRY without CATCH
+Remove TRY block, or implement CATCH case